ci4rail/kyt/README.md

 ```
 ## pipeline.yaml

-The `pipeline.yaml` is the CI/CD pipeline that builds kyt-cli called `kyt` and kyt-api-server docker image.
-The kyt-cli goes to a [gitub pre-release](https://github.com/ci4rail/kyt/releases) and the `kyt-api-server` will be published as docker image [here](https://harbor.ci4rail.com/harbor/projects/7/repositories/kyt%2Fkyt-api-server).
+The `pipeline.yaml` is the CI/CD pipeline that builds kyt-cli called `kyt` and kyt-dlm-server docker image.
+The kyt-cli goes to a [gitub pre-release](https://github.com/ci4rail/kyt/releases) and the `kyt-dlm-server` will be published as docker image [here](https://harbor.ci4rail.com/harbor/projects/7/repositories/kyt%2Fkyt-dlm-server).

 ### Usage